Coziest Pumpkin Patches

 Families around Tarrant County come together every October to visit Hall’s Pumpkin Farm.
 Their two-acre of 9ft. tall corn stalks makes this corn maze one of the most challenging in the region.
 You’ll never know where the twist and turns take you.
 Hayrides are provided for all in the family.
 This centered location is nestled between Dallas and Fort Worth, making it accessible to all.

 Located on Main Street in Frisco, Pumpkins on the Prairie has more than just pumpkins.
 There is fun for all in the family, including hayrides, face painting, bounce house, and a fall festival.
-On Sunday, October 9th fur friends are invited for a blessing of the animals and for photo ops around the pumpkin patch (but not inside).
+On Sunday, October 29th wear your costumes and bring your family for a wonderful evening featuring Trunk or-Treating.